toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 +++

-We first use the Python library `statsmodels` to attempt a first time series decomposition and see some patterns.
+We first use the Python library `statsmodels` to attempt an initial time series decomposition and see some patterns.

 ```{code-cell} ipython3
 from statsmodels.tsa.seasonal import seasonal_decompose